DataDog/integrations-core/README.md

 In other words: on the day of a new `datadog-agent` release, you'll likely get the same version of the nginx check from the agent package as you would from `dd-check-nginx`.
 But if we haven't released a new agent in 6 weeks and this repository contains a bugfix for the nginx check, install the latest `dd-check-nginx` to override the buggy check packaged with `datadog-agent`.

+For a check with underscores in its name, its package name replaces underscores with dashes.
+For example, the `powerdns_recursor` check is packaged as `dd-check-powerdns-recursor`.

 # Reporting Issues

 For more information on integrations, please reference our [documentation](http://docs.datadoghq.com) and [knowledge base](https://help.datadoghq.com/hc/en-us).
 You can also visit our [help page](http://docs.datadoghq.com/help/) to connect with us.